A general theorem on temporal foliation of causal sets: Automorphisms of infinite causal sets

-Now it is easy to see, similarly to the proof of the theorem \ref{foliation} that $\cE$ equipped with the partial order $\sqsubseteq$ satisfies the conditions of Zorn's Lemma.
-In fact, every $\sqsubseteq$-chain $\cY$ of partial foliations $(F_i)_{i \in I}$ is bounded above by the foliation $F_{\rm sup}$ which satisfies the condition
+It is easy to see, similarly to the proof of the theorem \ref{foliation}, that the set $\cE$ equipped with the partial order $\sqsubseteq$ satisfies the conditions of Zorn's Lemma. \\ For every $\sqsubseteq$-chain $\cY$ of partial foliations $(F_i)_{i \in I}$ is bounded from above by the foliation $F_{\rm sup}$ which satisfies the condition